fabiosimon320/3d-engine-c-sdl/README.md

 # 3D Engine in C using SDL2

-A lightweight **software 3D engine** written in **C** using **SDL2**, designed for educational and experimental purposes.
-The engine includes core 3D graphics features like projection, transformation, camera movement, triangle rasterization, and basic clipping — all without OpenGL or hardware acceleration.
+A basic **software 3D engine** written in **C** using **SDL2**, only for educational  purposes.
+The engine includes core 3D graphics features like projection, transformation, camera movement, triangle rasterization, and basic clipping.

 ---